 AMA Office of Alcohol and Other Drug Abuse

-The AMA describes its Office of Alcohol and Other Drug Abuse as “a national program office of the Robert Wood Johnson Foundation.”18 Not only did the temperance-oriented Robert Wood Johnson Foundation establish the AMA’s office with an initial $5 million dollar grant but also it has poured many millions of dollars more into funding its activities.19
+The AMA describes its Office of Alcohol and Other Drug Abuse as “a national program office of the Robert Wood Johnson Foundation.”18 The temperance-oriented Foundation establish the AMA’s office with an initial $5 million dollar grant.
+It also has poured many millions of dollars more into funding its activities.19

 One of the Office’s activities has been to give ten universities $9 million to implement neo-prohibitionist practices on their campuses.
-A comprehensive evaluation of the program by one of its boosters found that the program is completely ineffective in reducing either alcohol consumption or alcohol abuse.
-However, the AMA continues to promote the program as if it were actually effective.
+A careful evaluation of the program by one of its boosters found that the program is completely ineffective.
+It fails to reduce either drinking or alcohol abuse.
+Yet the AMA continues to promote the program as if it were actually effective.

 The AMA has virtually ignored the widespread steroid use and other drug abuse so common in many sports.
 But it repeatedly attacks NASCAR for permitting distillers to advertise or sponsor racecars.

-NASCAR has for decades permitted beer and wine advertisements and sponsorships.
-Attacking NASCAR’s logical decision not to discriminate against distilled spirits is irrational.
-Standard drinks of beer, wine and spirits contain equivalent amounts of alcohol.
-That is, six-tenths of an ounce.20 A standard drink is a:
+NASCAR has for decades allowed beer and wine ads and sponsorships.
+Attacking NASCAR’s logical decision not to discriminate against distilled spirits (liquor) is not rational.
+Standard drinks of beer, wine and spirits have the amount of pure alcohol.
+That is, six-tenths of an ounce.20 A standard drink is any of these.

-Alcohol is alcohol and a drink is a drink is a drink.
-They’re all the same to a Breathalyzer.
+Alcohol is alcohol.
+They’re all the same to a breath tester.
 So they should be to the AMA as well.

 1. AMA.
-Break needed from alcohol ads: Alcohol advertising is one of the primary culprits in the normalization of youth drinking.
-Addressing it is an important part of the effort to curb underage alcohol use. amednews, editorial, Feb 24, 2003.
+Break needed from alcohol ads.
+Alcohol advertising is one of the primary culprits in the normalization of youth drinking.
+Addressing it is an important part of the effort to curb underage alcohol use. amednews, editorial.

 3. AMA.
-AMA warns teenage girls about dangers of drinking “alcopops” Sweeter alcoholic drinks are being marketed especially to adolescent females, the AMA charges. amednews, Jan 17, 2005.
+AMA warns teenage girls about dangers of drinking “alcopops” Sweeter alcoholic drinks are being marketed especially to adolescent females, the AMA charges. amednews.

 5. AMA.
 Teenage girls targeted for sweet-flavored alcoholic beverages: Polls show more teen girls see “alcopop” ads than women age 321-34.
-AMA press release, December 16, 2004.
+AMA press release.

 7. AMA.
 Break needed, Ibid.